Dakota Kai: Other media

+Video games

 Personal life

 Crowley is of Irish and Samoan descent.
 Her mother is originally from the Samoan village of Lepea on the island of Upolu.
-She has two younger siblings: her sister Nyrene is a mixed martial artist, and her brother Earl is a DJ.
-Her grandfather Pat Crowley represented New Zealand as a member of the All Blacks in 1949 and 1950.
+She has two younger siblings: a sister named Nyrene, a mixed martial artist with a record of 4-4-0, who trains out of City Kickboxing alongside Israel Adesanya, Dan Hooker, Kai Kara-France, Carlos Ulberg, and many other UFC-adjacent fighters, and a brother named Earl, who first introduced her to professional wrestling.
+Her grandfather Pat Crowley represented New Zealand in rugby as a member of the All Blacks in 1949 and 1950.

-Crowley is close friends with Shayna Baszler, Mia Yim, and Jessamyn Duke, and currently shares a house with Baszler in Florida.
+Crowley is close friends with American professional wrestlers Shayna Baszler, Jessamyn Duke, and Mia Yim and currently shares a house with Baszler in Florida.
+Crowley is currently in a relationship with American professional wrestler Karl Fredericks.